Summertime-Project/.github/Communication.md

 To ensure fast and robust communication Main MCU will buffer all incoming data and if there won't be update, retransfer it as required.

+Master sends Desired State from Nodes to execute or master Requests Actual State from Nodes fro master to acquire and procces it.

 ## Data Stored and Processed
 **Accesible by master**, _Planned_.
 All shown below informations inside systems are desired an actual if open close loop controll is used.